nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         return guest
 {{< / highlight >}}

-Here, we bla bla bla return the User instance corresponding to the (existing or newly added guest).
-As shown above, ScraperManager.insert_guest() returns only the integer ID from this instance to scrape_thread(), which now has a valid user ID that exists in the database for the create user.
+Here, we query for all users in the database with a negative ID.
+Of the results (if any), we look for one whose name matches the guest we've encountered.
+If there's a result, we set the encountered guest's user ID to that from the result.
+If there isn't a result, we find the smallest existing ID among the guests in the database and decrement it to generate a negative user ID for the new guest.
+After being inserted into the database, the User instance corresponding to the guest is returned to ScraperManager.insert_guest(), which then returns the user ID to scrape_thread().

-Returning now to scrape_thread(), the function next scrapes a poll (if any).
-The way ProBoards forums work, poll modal windows (the box that pops up when you click on a poll) are inserted into the page HTML source by JavaScript.
+Jumping back to scrape_thread(), the next order of business is to scrape the poll associated with the thread, if there is one.
+The way ProBoards forums work, poll modal windows are inserted into the page HTML source by JavaScript.
-This means we need to use Selenium to get load the page source if a poll is present instead of relying on the source obtained from the aiohttp session.
+This means we need to use Selenium to load the page source if a poll is present instead of relying on the source obtained from the aiohttp session.

 {{< highlight python "linenos=true,linenostart=386" >}}